Baby It's You: The Beatles version

 The British rock band the Beatles performed "Baby It's You" as part of their stage act from 1961 until 1963, and recorded it on February 11, 1963, for their first album, Please Please Me, along with "Boys", another song by the Shirelles.
 The American label Vee-Jay Records included it on Introducing...
 The Beatles and Songs, Pictures and Stories of the Fabulous Beatles.
 Capitol included it on The Early Beatles.
 The Beatles' version differs from the Shirelles' in that it repeats the second verse instead of the first.

 A live version was released on Live at the BBC in 1994.
 Here, Lennon does not repeat part of the second verse after the solo (as he did on the studio recording), but repeats part of the first verse, which is the way the Shirelles sang the song.
 The song was issued as a CD single and a vinyl E.P. in 1995 in both the UK and the US, the Beatles' first in nearly a decade.
-Both versions have four tracks, as was the norm on CD singles at that point.
+Both versions have four tracks.
 The three additional tracks, while from BBC recordings, did not appear on Live at the BBC.
 "I'll Follow the Sun" and "Boys" were later included on On Air – Live at the BBC Volume 2, but this recording of "Devil in Her Heart" remains unique to this release.
 The single reached No.7 in the UK and No.67 on the Billboard Hot 100.